nathanenglehart/nathanenglehart.github.io/projects/regression.md

 <!--\\[ \hat{t} = \arg \max_{t \in [0,1]} P(t) \\]--> <!-- this isnt true -->
 Like OLS and ridge regression, logistic regression seeks to find coefficients $\theta$ for the regression function which minimize prediction error.
 However, unlike OLS and ridge regression, logistic regression has no closed form solution.
 Instead, algorithms are used to compute optimal coefficients. \
 \
-One such algorithm is batch gradient descent (also known as vanilla gradient descent).
-For some $m \times n$ train matrix $X$, batch gradient descent:
+One such algorithm is batch gradient descent (also known as vanilla gradient descent - which is also detailed above).
+As noted above, for some $m \times n$ train matrix $X$, batch gradient descent:

 1. Initiailizes $\theta$ randomly.
 Commonly, $\theta$ is initialized to all zeros.
 2. Initializes a learning rate $\alpha$.